 Traceroute in Windows

-6. Three latency times (in milliseconds) will be shown next to each hop.
-The mean average of these times is considered to be the latency for that server.
+5. Three latency times (in milliseconds) will be shown before the domain or IP address for each hop.
+The mean average of these times is considered to be the latency for that server, e.g:

-11. Hold down the Shift key and use the down/right arrow keys on your keyboard to highlight the entire block of text you wish to copy, then simply press the Enter key.
-Please note that the usual CTRL+C shortcut will not successfully copy the text; you must use the Enter key while the text is highlighted.
+Hold the Shift key and use the down/right arrow keys to highlight the text you want to copy, then hit the Enter key to copy the text.

-12. The text is now copied.
-Open Word, Notepad or any other text editor or email program and use CTRL+V to paste the copied text.
+Open Word, Notepad or any other text editor or email app and use CTRL+V to paste the copied text.

 Copy text in Command Prompt